sureshpandiyan1/instagram-scraper-it/README.md

+##  FAQ
+     How to scrap a data without loss your own insta account ? highly request you to use a well-qualified vpn & create a fake accounts to scrap a information

+     why my session id is expired ? instagram session id is not a static one, it will change very randomly

+     can i hack a instagram account using instagram-scraper-it ?
+     Sorry, those types of things not exists in instagram-scraper-it. just for scrap a data only !!

+     how instagram banned particular account due to scrap the data? first, they will identify how many requests comes from your ip address, if there is too many requests, it's really look like a bot. just use a fake insta accounts..

 ## COMMON - you need to be aware of Instagram [my opinion]
      - if your main profile URL gets blocked, just leave it for 24 or 48 hours
      - dont ever  use instagram-scraper-it more than 5 times a days,